ION Ice Auger Review

 Its lighter than most 8 gas/propane augers easy to carry one handed with no worries about spilling gas.
 You dont have to mix gas/oil or buy gas for your trips to the lake.
 Its quiet which kind of makes you miss that sound of an old jiffy cranking up in the morning but probably makes you stealthier or at least Id like to think.
 Anyone can start it I dont know how many gas augers Ive used that only the owner of the auger knows the trick to start it up.
 This one you just push the safety in squeeze the trigger and release the safety and you are drilling.
 Only maintenance is charging batteries and replacing blades no need to change plugs, clean carbs, etc. While I dont think the auger will work for everyone I would highly recommend it to people if they are in the market for a new auger.

-Tips For First-Time Boat BuyersLearn More »
+Spring Cleaning Tips For Your MotorLearn More »